 Books about the Royals are not exactly well-known outside the K.C. area.
 Their Hall of Fame (Cooperstown and Kansas City) broadcaster Denny Matthews wrote Tales from the Royals Dugout, but that's probably the closest you're going to get to an inside story about the club.
 Jeff and Jeffrey Spivak, father and son, wrote a 25th Anniversary retrospective, Crowning the Kansas City Royals: Remember the 1985 World Series Champs; and Sara Gilbert (not the Roseanne actress, now a panelist on CBS’ The Talk) wrote The Story of the Kansas City Royals, which takes the franchise from its 1969 beginning to the 2006 season.

-There is, as yet, no Essential Games of the Kansas City Royals (or Essential Games of Royals/Kauffman Stadium), but the official 1985 World Series highlight film package is available.
+There is, as yet, no Essential Games of the Kansas City Royals (or Essential Games of Royals/Kauffman Stadium), but the official 1985 and 2015 World Series highlight film packages are available.

-The Royals have a mascot, Sluggerrr, a lion (royal, king of the jungle) with a crown on his head.
-(Why the 3 R’s, I don’t know, maybe he encourages kids with the legendary “Three R’s: Reading, ‘Riting and ‘Rithmetic.”
-I didn’t make those up, and neither did the Royals.)
+The Royals hold auditions for National Anthem singers, rather than having a regular.
+They have a mascot, Sluggerrr, a lion (royal, king of the jungle) with a crown on his head.
+(Why the 3 R's, I don’t know, maybe he encourages kids with the legendary "Three R's: Reading, 'Riting and 'Rithmetic."
+I didn't make those up, and neither did the Royals.)
 From his page on the Royals’ site: